Shares pare losses on U.S. data, dollar rebounds

 Brent and U.S. crude recovered.
 Brent has lost more than 28 percent since June.
 Losses have accelerated in October on signs the Organization of the Petroleum Exporting Countries has no plan to cut output.

-Brent crude for November delivery LCOc1 settled 69 cents higher at $84.47 a barrel.
-Earlier it had dropped to $82.60 a barrel, the lowest since November 2010.
+Brent crude for November delivery settled 69 cents higher at $84.47 a barrel.
+Earlier it had dropped to $82.60 a barrel, the lowest level since November 2010.

 In Europe, Greek government bonds were the hardest hit, with 10-year yields rising to nearly 9 percent, while Spain missed its target at a bond auction due to weak demand from investors.